4 Questions You Should Never Ask Your Customers

-There are times when customer research is worse than none at all.
+There are times when some customer research is worse than none at all.

 That might seem to fly in the face of everything the past decade of lean software development has taught us, but it's true.